 No. Participation in PCAF, as well as the use of its methodologies, the data behind it, is open-access and free-of-charge.
 It will remain open-source and accessible to financial institutions of all sizes, on all continents, and loans and investments at every scale.

 Supporting this diversity of institutions is central to PCAF’s efficacy as a contributor to global plans and policies for climate action.

 Financial institutions that join PCAF commit to assess and disclose the GHG emissions associated with their portfolio of loans and investments within a period of three years using jointly developed accounting methodologies.
 A commitment letter is available here.

 Furthermore, financial institutions that join PCAF will obtain free technical assistance to start measuring emissions financed by loans and investments.
-Details about the technical assistance are available here.
+More details on what is included in this free technical assistance are available here.